Dioxin Databases, Methods and Tools

 - Toxics Release Inventory (TRI) | TRI Dioxin and Dioxin-like Compounds

-- Method 1613B (Tetra- through Octa-Chlorinated Dioxins and Furans by Isotope Dilution HRGC/HRMS, Oct 1994, Revision B) (PDF)(89 pp, 499K, About PDF) is for determination of tetra- through octa-chlorinated dibenzo-p-dioxins (CDDs) and dibenzofurans (CDFs) in water, soil, sediment, sludge, tissue, and other sample matrices by high resolution gas chromatography/high resolution mass spectrometry (HRGC/HRMS).
+- Method 1613B (Tetra- through Octa-Chlorinated Dioxins and Furans by Isotope Dilution HRGC/HRMS, Oct 1994, Revision B) (PDF)(89 pp, 499K, About PDF) measures tetra- through octa-chlorinated PCDDs and PCDFs in environmental matrices by high resolution gas chromatography/high resolution mass spectrometry (HRGC/HRMS).
+The method uses isotope dilution to quantify very low concentrations of individual PCDD and PCDF congeners.

-- Method 8290A (soil, sediment, fly ash, water, sludge (including paper pulp), still bottom, fuel oil, chemical reactor residue, fish tissue, or human adipose tissue, Rev 1, Feb 2007) (PDF) provides procedures for the detection and quantitative measurement of polychlorinated dibenzo-p-dioxins (tetra- through octachlorinated homologues; PCDDs), and polychlorinated dibenzofurans (tetra- through octachlorinated homologues; PCDFs) in a variety of environmental matrices and at part-per-trillion (ppt) to part-per-quadrillion (ppq) concentrations by HR-GC/MS.
+- Method 8290A (soil, sediment, fly ash, water, sludge [including paper pulp], still bottom, fuel oil, chemical reactor residue, fish tissue, or human adipose tissue; Revision 1, Feb 2007) (PDF) uses HRGC/high resolution MS to measure tetra- through octa-chlorinated PCDDs and TCDFs in a variety of environmental media.
+The higher resolution MS (than Method 8280B) allows detection and quantification at parts-per-trillion (ppt) to parts-per-quadrillion (ppq) concentrations.